Exmouth groundwater allocation planning

 The climate of the Exmouth Peninsula is semi-arid, with hot summers and milder winters.
 Rainfall in Exmouth has a high natural variability, both monthly and year-to-year.
 The big rain events are brought both by tropical cyclones from the north and low-pressure systems extending from the south between January and July.
 The infrequent nature of these events means that there may be several consecutive years where rainfall is low.

-For management purposes, the area is divided into five groundwater subareas in the proclaimed Gascoyne Groundwater Area (see map):
+For management purposes, the area is divided into six groundwater subareas in the proclaimed Gascoyne Groundwater Area (see map).
+Following the 2024 review, the previous Exmouth South subarea (defined in the 1999 plan) was split to make two new subareas.

 Groundwater resources

 Groundwater from the karstic Cape Range limestone aquifer is the major freshwater resource in the Exmouth plan area.
-It is used to supply the town with drinking water and water for public amenities, domestic garden bores, tourism, defence, aquaculture and industrial uses.
+It is used to supply the town with drinking water and water for public amenities, domestic garden bores, tourism, defence and industrial uses.

 The aquifer is a lens of fresh groundwater overlying saltwater in the Cape Range limestone formation (see conceptual cross-section below).
 The aquifer and the Cape Range subterranean waterways support unique and important values such as a rich diversity of stygofauna and troglofauna.